 At high school, I'd contributed substantially with both photography, written content, and layout to the school annual the Marlburian, back in the days when cut and paste meant scissors and glue, so making a start in online publishing was exciting after having to abandon creative content after what I'd thought would be a science career.

-As the site grew, it soon became necessary to have some form of content management system, and with Wordpress and other now popular systems yet to be invented, I developed Webpression, the CMS that powers Marlborough Online, beginning in 2000 to provide a publishing system for the site.
+As the site grew, it soon became necessary to have some form of content management system, and with Wordpress and other now popular systems yet to be invented, I developed Webpression, the CMS that powered Marlborough Online, from 2000 till 2017 to provide a publishing system for the site.
 Over the years the Webpression CMS has been used for various other local Marlborough web sites at various stages, including the Marlborough Civic Theatre, The Millennium Art Gallery, various legal practices and others.
-With the rise of free open source CMSs, Webpression has declined in use, but still powers Marlborough Online and a handful of other Marlborough web sites.
+In 2017, the website was migrated to the open source CMS, Processwire to provide a modern, flexible platform for ongoing development without the need to maintain an entire CMS individually.

 The concept behind Marlborough Online remains the same years after it initially went live in 1999, to provide information about Marlborough to anyone with internet access, particularly information that might not otherwise be made available online.
 If there is any model that provides an inspiration for what Marlborough Online is, or should be, it would have to be National Geographic Magazine.
 I remember as a child, being fascinated by the incredible stories and photography from exotic locations around the world that National Geographic revealed each month.